Ethics03/arch-dotfiles/README.md

 ## 📸 Preview

-Click on the image to see the preview! 👇
+Click on the image to see the video demo! 👇

 [![Watch the demo](assets/josuke.jpeg)](https://youtu.be/MlPf3jB7Ps8?feature=shared)